Well folks, it’s all official – I’m now Mrs Tony Laurenson!

 About 30 family and very close friends witnessed the occasion followed by a mouth-watering lunch in The Ivy Brasserie in Chelsea Gardens, just along the road from the Registry Office.
 Fab food in their private dining room was the perfect setting for this intimate celebration.

 Regular readers know that in our business Global Infusion Group caters parties for celebrities, Festivals and large organisations around the globe, however two days after the official proceedings we hosted our most important and fun gig of all…our own Wedfest!
 This being the second time around the marital clock for both us, Tony and I wanted to cast aside the normal formalities in favour of a ‘Festival Chic’ occasion with the kind of catering and entertainment we are renowned for.

 We invited 250 of our family and closest friends to a spectacular party in the garden of our home near Chesham, and I have to say that my wedding day and our Wedfest were undoubtedly the happiest days of my life.

-In last month’s column I gave you the full run-down of all the participants who provided support and entertainment.
-Pictures, as they say, paint a thousand words so I’m sharing just a few snapshots to give you a feel for the occasion.
+In last month’s blog I gave you the full run-down of all the participants who provided support and entertainment.
 But of course, food and drink, is really close to our hearts!
 As professional caterers our Wedfest just had to get those taste-buds salivating…and judging from the comments of our guests, we didn’t disappoint.